igoroganesian/auth_base/README.md

 # auth_base

 This is a backend skeleton with user authentication, for use with larger apps.
-Built this to practice Node.js + TypeScript setup, PostgreSQL, and auth functionality.
+Built to practice Node.js + TypeScript setup, PostgreSQL, and auth functionality.